Senegal

 Uranium

-• UraMin Inc, through its 100% subsidiary, UraMin Exploration Limited, has entered into a Mining Convention with the Republic of Senegal to prospect for and, if economically viable, mine uranium and related minerals in the Saraya East region of Eastern Senegal.
+• UraMin Inc, through its 100% subsidiary, UraMin Exploration Limited, entered into a Mining Convention with the Republic of Senegal to prospect for and, if economically viable, mine uranium and related minerals in the Saraya East region of Eastern Senegal.
 The area covered by the Mining Convention is described as "Saraya East" and is 2,992 km2 in extent.
 The area was extensively explored by COGEMA-BRGM in a three phase program during the late 1950's, 1970's and early 1980's.
 Uranium mineralization was identified as being 'episyenite' hosted, resulting from hydrothermal remobilisation and alteration of the surrounding granites.
 A historical estimate of approximately 750,000 tonnes at an average grade of 0,24% U3O8, which equates to 3,8 million lbs of U3O8, was completed by COGEMA.